Hello and Welcome to The Illustration Blog of a Nomadic Mediterranean Foodie

 I’m a multi-cultural food and travel illustrator and artist with a passion for Mediterranean folk and tribal cultures + authentic culinary stories.
 My artist alias is Yaansoon, and I’m a nomadic Mediterranean foodie with multi-cultural roots that include Moroccan, Lebanese, Jordanian, and European ancestry.
 Married to an Italian gastronome who shares my passion for culinary exploration and cultural travel, I like to create food illustration and travel illustration artwork that is inspired by our adventures and the cultures we both belong to.

-We are currently living and working in the Middle East, where we spend our time exploring the local cuisines as well as introduce some of the authentic Italian dishes to the people we know.
+We are currently living and working in the Middle East and North Africa (MENA region), where we spend our time exploring the local cuisines as well as introduce some of the authentic Italian dishes to the people we know.